Almaty: 12th–15th centuries

-15th–18th centuries
+16th–18th centuries

-In the 15th–18th centuries, the city was in decline as trade activities were decreasing on this part of the Silk Road.
-European nations were conducting more overseas trade by shipping.
-This period was one of crucial ethnic and political transformations.

 The Dzungar invaded, dominating the Kazakh people for a period.
-The Kazakh fought to protect their land and preserve independence.
+The Kazakhs fought to protect their land and preserve independence.
 In 1730 the Kazakh defeated the Dzungar in the Anyrakay mountains, 70 km northwest of Almaty.
-During the eighteenth century, the city and region was roughly on the border between the Khanate of Kokand and Qing Empire.
+The Senior Kazakh Horde (Uly Zhuz) held jurisdiction over the region.
+During the eighteenth century, the city and region were roughly near the border of the Khanate of Kokand.
 It was then absorbed as part of the Russian Empire in the 1850s.